Resource-Aware Quantum Programming with General Recursion and Quantum Control: The Programming Language

-We denote $\fv t$ as the free variables of $t$.
-In order to avoid conflicts between free and bound variables we will always work up to $\alpha$-conversion and use Barendregt's convention~\cite[p.
-26]{henk1984lambda} which consists in keeping all bound and free variable names distinct, even when this remains implicit.
+In order to avoid conflicts between free and bound variables, we will always work up to $\alpha$-conversion and use Barendregt's convention~\cite[p.
+26]{Bar84} which consists in keeping all bound and free variable names distinct, even when this remains implicit.
+We also define a partial order $\subterm$ on terms, where $s \subterm t$ if $s$ is a \emph{strict subterm} of $t$.
+We denote $\subtermeq$ as the reflexive closure of $\subterm$.
+The \emph{size of a term} is written $\size t$ and is defined standardly in Definition~\ref{def:size}.

-Terms and Values have to be considered with respect to a vector space structure.
-Towards that end, we define an equivalence relation $\equiv$ in \autoref{tab:equiv}, relying on a notion of \emph{equivalence contexts}, noted $\equivcontext$, terms with a hole $\diamond$ which are defined by the following grammar:
+As we work with amplitudes and superpositions, Terms and Values have to be considered with respect to a vector space structure.
+Towards that end, we define an equivalence relation $\equiv$ in Table~\ref{tab:equiv}.
+Such definition relies on \emph{equivalence contexts}, defined by the following grammar: